-In May 2018 Waverley Borough Council published a Land Availability Assessment (LAA) which details all those sites within the borough of any significant size identified by Waverley as being potentially available for future development.
+In November 2020 Waverley Borough Council published a Land Availability Assessment (LAA) which details all those sites within the borough of any significant size identified by Waverley as being potentially available for future development.
 It followed several 'call for sites' organised by Waverley for landowners to come forward and identify land for prospective future development.

 Cranleigh is required to deliver a minimum of 1,700 new dwellings over the Local Plan period to 2032 (the same period as the Neighbourhood Plan).
-As at 1st April 2018, 1,367 new dwellings had either been completed since the start of the Local Plan period (1st April 2013) or were classified as outstanding permissions.
-Making an allowance for 129 windfall dwellings (source: Waverley Borough Council) and adding in the 101 dwellings on sites allocated in the Local Plan Part 1 leaves a total of 103 dwellings to be delivered.
-Over the subsequent period between April and December 2018, a further 21 new dwellings have been approved, reducing the dwelling requirement to 82.
+As at 1st April 2021, 1,641 new dwellings had either been completed since the start of the Local Plan period (1st April 2013) or were classified as outstanding permissions.
+This leaves a minimum of 59 dwellings to be delivered.

-As of the start of the plan period in 2018, this leaves a minimum number of 82 dwellings to be delivered through the Neighbourhood Plan.
 As part of the Neighbourhood Plan process an assessment was undertaken of all development sites larger than 0.1 hectares.
-As a result of this process, three sites, for collectively approx. 110 dwellings, were considered suitable, and have been allocated for development in the Neighbourhood Plan subject to site specific policies.
+As a result of this process, five sites collectively totalling approximately 68 dwellings were considered suitable and have been allocated for development in the Neighbourhood Plan.